habtew16/AirBnB_clone/README.md

 0x05 Usage
 0x06 Authors
 0x01 Summary
-This is a team project to build a minimum viable product of AirBnB.
+This is a team project to build a minimum viable product for AirBnB.

 The console serves as a command interpreter that facilitates the interaction with objects, providing an abstraction layer between these objects and their underlying storage mechanisms.